joshwuhh/Josh/Coffee_README.md

 - the data I see the column after the SOURCE column might be irrelevant, I remove this column

 Realizing the table having these categories in one sheet causes issues for creating queries.
 Exported CSV , Working on separating the data into separate files in excel, then reuploading to work on them in POSIT

+Data in Excel is cleaned as it seems to have been prepared for end user.
+Removed descriptive cells that stated what kind of values were used.

+Categories seperated into seperare sheets, then data is transposed so that the YEAR is in a column and each countries import value / weight is in rows.

+Might be useful to seperate each country into individual years but this can likely be done in notebook / Tableau